 Status Quo Is God: The kids have to be extremely careful to not change the myths that they go into, as changing the story in the myth world changes it in the real world as well, and after a short amount of time, within memory as well.
 This tends to have ripple effects, one of which is to make escaping the myth world easier for Gorgos.

-However, Alex and Cleo are constantly afraid that someone will come and turn off the computer when one of them is in the myth world, causing them to be trapped in the story permanently.
+Alex and Cleo are also trapped inside until they find the object that they touched, but they do this deliberately.
+They're also constantly afraid that someone will come and turn off the computer when one of them is in the myth world, causing them to be trapped in the story permanently.
 This is partially why they usually have the other sibling keeping watch on the screen and preventing people from coming in the study.

 World's Most Beautiful Woman: Cleo becomes this when she takes the place of Blodeuwedd.
 She rather likes it in the beginning, but as the myth continues, she becomes increasingly irritated by how shallow other peoples' perception of Blodeuwedd is, and how her role had simply been a Trophy Wife.